-"His idea and others like it, using technology, will help reduce costs, " Murphy said.
-"The biggest problem facing our fiscal house is the rise in healthcare costs."
+"His idea and others like it, using technology, will help reduce costs," Murphy said.
+"The biggest problem facing our fiscal house is the rise in health care costs, which drove the effort to pass the Affordable Care Act."

-Debbie Hornstein, 62, of Cooper City is thankful the healthcare overhaul is inspiring new efficiencies.
+Debbie Hornstein, 62, of Cooper City, Fla., is thankful the health care overhaul is inspiring new efficiencies.
 She credits SecondOpinions.com with giving her a peace of mind she couldn't get from her own doctor.